What is the Mastercard Dispute Resolution Initiative?

 To speed up dispute resolution, Mastercard will reduce the time frame to file a chargeback for reason code 4834 (Point of Interaction Error) from 120 days to 90 days, starting from the transaction date.

 Reason code 4840 (Fraudulent Processing of Transactions) can no longer be used.

 Reason code 4863 (Cardholder Does Not Recognize) can no longer be used.
 Ethoca Eliminator is integrated into the Mastercom system.

 Pre-arbitration will replace second chargebacks for the following reason codes:

 - 4837 (Fraud), excluding 4870 (Chip Liability Shift) and 4871 (Chip/PIN Liability Shift) chargebacks

 - 4834 (Point of Interaction Errors)

-- Pre-arbitration chargebacks are initiated by issuers when their cardholders do not accept the evidence provided by the merchant in defense of the original transaction.
+Pre-arbitration Mastercard chargebacks are initiated by issuers when their cardholders do not accept the evidence provided by the merchant in defense of the original transaction.

-If you’re feeling unsure about your ability to comply with the new mandate, or are worried about the consequences of failing to comply, companies like Chargeback Gurus can help guide you through these changes with confidence.
+If you’re feeling unsure about your understanding of or ability to comply with any new rules set by the card networks, Chargeback Gurus can help guide you through these changes with confidence.
 With years of experience in the payments industry, we can show you how to prepare, what to anticipate, and how to work the changes to your advantage.